Short answer: it depends. But usually, not really.

 The long answer is, well, yeah, longer. :-) I actually haven’t cared much about food.
 I was just eating what was available.
 I call it a seafood diet: I eat what I see.
 Which is more fun when it’s not written. :-)

 Everything is different with a girlfriend.
-You have a happier life, you can share your World with someone every minute, you have always clean clothes in your wardrobe and you buy organic food. :-)
+You have a happier life, you can share your World with someone every minute, you always have clean clothes in your wardrobe, and you buy organic food. :-)

 My notion of organic food was better food.
 More friendly to nature, a bit more healthy and much more expensive.
 Which meant I didn’t care and didn’t want to spend more money on organic food just because.

 Happy life disappeared for a while when we discussed an article from Forbes: Why I Don’t Buy Organic, And Why You Might Not Want To Either.
 It’s about three points:

 - “many consumers believe that the Organic label means the food has superior nutrition and is safer, especially regarding pesticide residues.
 This is not true.”